Bharti Airtel: Airtel India

-Bharti Telecom (BTL) is a holding company of Bharti Airtel with Bharti Enterprises and Singtel owning 50.56 percent and 49.44 percent, respectively, in BTL, which in turn owns 35.80 percent of Bharti Airtel.
+Bharti Telecom (BTL) is a holding company of Bharti Airtel.
+Bharti Enterprises and Singtel hold 50.56 percent and 49.44 percent stakes in BTL, respectively.
+Bharti Telecom, in turn, owns 35.80 percent of Bharti Airtel.

-Airtel Bharat is the second largest provider of mobile telephony after Jio and the second largest provider of fixed telephony in India and is also a provider of Broadband and subscription television services.
-It offers its telecom services under the Airtel brand, and is headed by Sunil Bharti Mittal.
+Airtel India is the second-largest provider of mobile telephony services in India after Jio and the second-largest provider of fixed-line telephony.
+It also provides broadband and subscription television services.
+These services are offered under the Airtel brand.

 Broadband

-Airtel provides broadband internet access through fiber, DSL, internet leased lines and MPLS (Multi Protocol Label Switching) solutions, as well as IPTV and fixed line telephone services.
-Until 18 September 2004, Bharti provided fixed line telephony and broadband services under the Touchtel brand.
-Bharti now provides all telecom services including fixed line services under the common brand Airtel.
-As of June 2019, Airtel provides Telemedia services; in 99 cities.
-As on 30 June 2019, Airtel had 2.342 million broadband subscribers.
+Airtel provides broadband internet access through fibre, DSL, internet leased lines, and MPLS (Multi Protocol Label Switching) solutions, along with IPTV and fixed-line telephone services.
+Until 18 September 2004, Bharti offered fixed-line telephony and broadband services under the Touchtel brand.
+Subsequently, all telecom services, including fixed-line services, were consolidated under the Airtel brand.
+As of June 2019, Airtel provided telemedia services in 99 cities.
+As of 30 June 2019, Airtel had 2.342 million broadband subscribers.

-Airtel Broadband provides broadband and IPTV services.
-Airtel provides both capped as well as unlimited download plans.
-However, Airtel's unlimited plans are subject to free usage policy (FUP), which reduces speed after the customer crosses a certain data usage limit.
-In most of the plans, Airtel provides only 64 KB/s beyond FUP which is equal to other competitors' tariffs.
-The maximum speed available for home users under the new V-Fiber program is up to 300 Mbit/s and with DSL is 16 Mbit/s.

-In May 2012, Airtel Broadband and some other Indian ISPs temporarily blocked file sharing websites such as Vimeo, Megavideo, and The Pirate Bay, without giving any legal information to customers.
+In May 2012, Airtel Broadband and several other Indian internet service providers temporarily blocked access to file-sharing websites such as Vimeo, Megavideo, and The Pirate Bay without providing prior legal notice to customers.

-In June 2011, The Economic Times reported that the Telemedia business was merged with Mobile and DTH businesses.
+In June 2011, The Economic Times reported that Airtel merged its telemedia business with its mobile and direct-to-home (DTH) operations.

 Digital television

-The Digital Television business provides Direct-to-Home (DTH) TV services across India under the brand name Airtel digital TV.
-It started services on 9 October 2008 and had about 16.027 million customers at the end of June 2019.
+Airtel's digital television business provides direct-to-home (DTH) television services across India under the brand name Airtel digital TV.
+Services commenced on 9 October 2008.
+As of June 2019, the service had approximately 16.027 million subscribers.